 Unhappy with the treatment process and the Vet?
 If you feel that the Veterinarian is not giving the desired treatment or is not giving proper attention, you have the full right to hire another veterinarian for your furry friend.
 It’s your choice to choose the best you believe for your dog.

 Now, You must be aware of all the basic dog parent rights at the Vet.
 To get in-depth information, go through the brochures given by your Vet thoroughly.
 In search of a dog walker or a dog sitter?
 Hire us!
 At TAILored Pet Services, our professional pet sitters are trained to deliver loving, attentive and compassionate care to furry babies.
-To know more, visit the Service-Rate section.
+To know more, visit the Services section.